LTSQueens/Let-s-Talk-Astrophysics/README.md

 # Let-s-Talk-Astrophysics

-National symposium on galactic dynamics and dark matter for grade 11 and 12 high school students.
-This workshop will teach the basics of python using a Jupyter Notebook and go through making a galactic rotation curve.
+National symposium on galactic dynamics and dark matter for grade 11 and 12 high school students in Canada.
+This workshop will teach the basics of coding applications in astrophysics using a Python Jupyter Notebook and go through making a galactic rotation curve using real data from the GAIA mission from the European Space Agency (ESA) and the Nobeyama Radio Observatory (NRO) from the National Astronomical Observatory of Japan (NAOJ).

 ## Overview